LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 This Repo contains the code used to generate the fake Dataset proposed in the paper and the code used for the overall analysis.
 The other datasets cited and linked are **NOT** proposed by us and the credits go to the original creators.

 ## Dataset
-%insert images

 The fake generated dataset that we propose is available at the drive folder: [Stable Diffusion fakes](https://drive.google.com/drive/folders/10-n9jY3USb5O_2bh4yUpo1IRPWxe1RIA); however new and different images can be generated using the code [main.py](main.py).

-The other datasets used in this project for detetction and classification purpose were taken from external resources.
+The other datasets used in this project for detection and classification purpose were taken from external resources.
 They are:
 * [FFHQ dataset](https://www.kaggle.com/datasets/arnaud58/flickrfaceshq-dataset-ffhq) composed by real faces images;
 * [StyleGAN dataset](https://iplab.dmi.unict.it/deepfakechallenge/training/1-STYLEGAN.zip) made available for the [Deepfake challenge](https://iplab.dmi.unict.it/deepfakechallenge/#[object%20Object]);
 * [StyleGAN2 dataset](https://www.kaggle.com/datasets/bwandowando/all-these-people-dont-exist) composed by the images generated from the famous website [This Person Does Not Exist](https://thispersondoesnotexist.com/);